The board of education adopts this policy in connecting with the Oklahoma Open Records Act (the “Act”)

 Confidential Records Not Available for Inspection

 As permitted by the Act, the technology center hereby designates the following records as confidential and not open for public inspection:

 1. Records which can be kept confidential under federal or state law.

-2. Personnel records which relate to internal personnel investigations including examination and selection material for employment, hiring, appointment, promotion, demotion, discipline or resignation.
+2. Personnel records which relate to internal personnel investigations including examinations and selection material for employment, hiring, appointment, promotion, demotion, discipline, or resignation.

-5. Personal communications received from a person exercising rights secured by the Oklahoma or United States Constitution, except for the fact that a communication has been received and that it is or is not a complaint.
+5. Personal communications received from a person exercising rights secured by the Oklahoma or United State Constitution, except for the fact that a communication had been received and that it is or is not a complaint.
 Any response to such personal communications shall be confidential only to the extent necessary to protect the identity of the person exercising the right.